|Algonquin in early June is alive with moose calves and other young animals|

 phone the resort: 1-866-633-5661

-Note: At this point, we’re assuming that some Covid-19 restrictions will still be in place come May 2021.
-As a result, this retreat will be restricted to just 8 participants, though in addition, non-participating spouses, partners, or friends are also welcome, and we’ll be observing any regulations related the virus.
+Note: At this point, we’re assuming that there won't be any new Covid-19 restrictions, but this retreat will be restricted to a maximum of twelve participants, though in addition, non-participating spouses, partners, or friends are also welcome.
 If there should there be some unforeseen setback in the battle against Covid-19 and we’re forced to cancel, we’ll endeavor to move the retreat to a later weekend.

 Who can attend the retreat?